Who Am I Really? Understanding The Psychological Self

 Understanding yourself isn’t the end goal – it’s the starting line.
 Use this knowledge to set priorities, make decisions, and take massive action.
 Your improved self isn’t going to build itself.

 So here’s your challenge: Take what you’ve learned and apply it.
 Today.
 Not tomorrow, not next week.
 Right now.
-Because at the end of the day, knowledge without action is just mental masturbation.
+Because at the end of the day, knowledge without action is just mental gymnastics.